chris-wynne/docker-environments/README.md

 ## Why use docker for containerised development?

-Docker allows you to containerise develpment for repeatability.
+Docker allows you to containerise development for repeatability.
 This lets users set up, share and run environments without running into OS issues.
 You also don't need to install unnecessary software.

-## Software requirments
+## Software requirements

-These guides are set up using the below recomneded software & extensions.
+These guides are set up using the below recommended software & extensions.

 ### Docker desktop